leopoldavezac/git_analytics/README.md

-# Repo Health Analyzer
+# Git Analytics

-Repo Heath Analyzer is the tool for assesing a codebase perinity in minutes using just the git log.
+Git Analytics is a tool for assesing a codebase perinity & understand team dynamics in minutes using just the git log.

 What you can do with this tool :

 - Find out which developper is key : who has knowledge of what
 - Learns about past activity : what are the stable parts of the code what are the moving parts

-You can also use it to just parse a git log into a nice format for your data analysis.
+You can also use it to just parse a git log into a nice format for your own data analysis.

-Special thanks to @er-vin for which work on ComDaAn from which I have draw inspiration.
+Special thanks to @er-vin for his work on ComDaAn from which I have draw inspiration from for the git log parser.

+The best use cases for this tool are corporate repos with small to medium team with clear codebase structure (module & components).

 ## Installation